annecmg/annecmg.github.io/index.md

 # News

+## November 2021

+* New preprint available: Pangenome evolution in environmentally transmitted symbionts of deep-sea mussels is governed by vertical inheritance https://www.biorxiv.org/content/10.1101/2021.11.12.468352v1

+* Jan Baijens joined as a PhD student to work on genome evolution of plant viruses.
+Welcome Jan!

 ## September 2021

 * We are looking for a PhD student in deciphering the soil microbiome in intercropping!
 Forward the announcement to suitable candidates and apply here: <https://www.wur.nl/en/vacancy/PhD-Deciphering-the-soil-microbiome-for-optimized-intercropping.htm> Feel free to contact me for questions!